Rescuers search for girl, 6, missing after truck swept away

 “We want to bring her home safely to her family,” said Lt.
 Virgil Dodd of the Gila County Sheriff’s Office.
 “She needs to come home today, and we’re going to do that today.”

+At dusk Sunday, rescuers said they found a shoe that might belong to the girl.
+The shoe was about 200 yards from where the family’s vehicle got stuck in the creek.

+“There was a shoe in the area where there was some interest in that debris,” Lt.
+Virgil Dodd of Gila County Sheriff’s Office told the Arizona Republic.
+“At this time, we believe that it may belong to the little girl that we’re searching for.”

-More than 100 volunteers gathered near Tonto Basin, a small community northeast of Phoenix, early Sunday to help search for the missing girl, Willa Rawlings, The Arizona Republic reported.
+More than 100 volunteers gathered near Tonto Basin, a small community northeast of Phoenix, early Sunday to help search for the missing girl, Willa Rawlings, the Republic reported.

 “I cannot thank you enough,” the girl’s uncle, Nathan Sherwood, told the crowd of people ready to help, according to the newspaper.
 “This is about the only light in this dark situation.”